SyedSaifAhmed/Insurance-Dashboard/README.md

 In terms of product distribution, we had a total of 49 opportunities, with 15 in the employee group category, 13 in the fire category, and the lowest count of 2 in miscellaneous, along with 1 for terrorism.

-## How to Access the Dashboards

-You can access the dashboards by following these steps:

-1. **Power BI Dashboards**: Download the `.pbix` files from the "Power BI" directory and open them using Power BI Desktop or upload them to the Power BI service for online access.

-2. **Tableau Dashboards**: Access the Tableau dashboards by visiting the provided Tableau Online or Tableau Server links in the "Tableau" directory.

 ## Screenshots